eugene-babichenko/fish-codegen-cache/README.md

 Note that currently there is no option to track changes in the environment variables or configuration files for the command being run.
-If you change any of those and the change is not reflected in the cache, you can forcibly reset the cache entry: `codegen-cache -e yourcommand`.
+If you change any of those and the change is not reflected in the cache, you can forcibly remove your cache entry.
+Refer to help for the details.

 ## Installation